 My THINC-it results

-My results are shown above, from January 2018 (the top image) and July 2021 (the bottom image).
-The ball on the left is my self-report of cognitive symptoms, and the next four balls represent the four different tests.
+You can see my results above from January 2018 (the top image) and July 2021 (the bottom image).
+The ball on the left is my self-report of cognitive symptoms.
+The next four balls represent the four different tests.
 Green is good, and red is bad.
 My results show clear impairment.

 It’s interesting to see an objective reflection of what I’ve been feeling for some time now.
 It’s hard to be confident in my perspective of my own impairment when I’m stuck in the middle of it.
 I do recognize, though, that I’m much lower functioning than I used to be.
 Also, the difficulties I have with basic tasks don’t match up with my high IQ and graduate degree.